-"Well, my mother isn't here any more and I'm a little better prepared to make my own decisions."
+"Well, my mother isn't here anymore," she pointed out, "and I'm a little better prepared to make my own decisions."

-"You know the chief still thinks Cole's the one who killed Diane."
+"You know the chief still thinks Griffin's the one who killed Diane."
+His tone was harsh and filled with irritation.

 "Is that so?
-Well, I may be digging up a few surprises on my own."
+Well, I may be digging up a few surprises on that score."

 There was dead silence on the other end of the line.
-"Don't let Cole Martin sell you a bill of goods."
-Neil's voice was clipped, angry.
+"Don't let Griffin Hunter sell you a bill of goods."
+His anger vibrated across the connection.

-"For your information, Cole and I are planning to be married.
+"For your information, Griffin and I are planning to be married.
 So save your breath from now on."